metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-guides/04-sugar-for-cmv3.md

 ### Third Party Signer

-The Third Party Signer guard required an extra signer on the transaction.
+The Third Party Signer guard requires an extra signer on the transaction.

 ```json
 "thirdPartySigner" : {